terminusdb/terminusdb-docs/API.md

 ```
 DELETE http://localhost:6363/api/organization
 ```
-The JSON API parameter is:
+The delete argument is a JSON document of the following form:

 ```jsx
 { "organization_name" : Organization_Name }